dvopalecky/gen-mapper/README.md

 ## Usage
 The app can be found [here](https://dvopalecky.github.io/gen-mapper).
-For details about usage click the Help / About in the app.
+For details about usage click the Help button (?) in the app.

 There are several variants of the App, e.g. [Four Fields](https://dvopalecky.github.io/gen-mapper/four-fields/index.html) or [Church Circles](https://dvopalecky.github.io/gen-mapper/church-circles/index.html).
 These variants use templates so it's relatively easy to create a new variant for specific purpose.